cloudwego/cloudwego.github.io/content/en/docs/hertz/getting-started/_index.md

 ---

 ## Set Up Golang Development Environment
-1. If you haven't set up your Golang Enviornmrnt, you can refer to [Golang Install](https://golang.org/doc/install).
+1. If you haven't set up your Golang Environment, you can refer to [Golang Install](https://golang.org/doc/install).
 2. We recommend you to use the Golang latest version, or make sure it's >= v1.15.
 You can choose to use the earlier versions, but the compatibility and stability are not assured.
 3. Make sure the go mod support is on (for Golang versions >= v1.15, it is on by default).